Chocolate Chip Pumpkin Muffins

 Thank you for supporting this blog!

-These chococolate chip pumpkin muffins are incredibly easy to make—you can pull this recipe together in about 45 minutes from start to finish, with minimal need for special tools or fancy ingredients.
-These muffins are great for breakfast on a crisp autumn morning, as a quick afternoon snack paired with a mug of coffee, or added to a bread basket for a family brunch.
-Plus, the scents of pumpkin, cinnamon, and brown sugar will waft through your kitchen as these muffins bake, putting everyone (even cold weather-haters like me!) in the mood for fall.
+These chocolate chip pumpkin muffins are incredibly easy to make.
+Made with real pumpkin purée, ginger oil, warm spices, and milk chocolate chips, plus crunchy Demerara sugar on top, you can pull this recipe together in about 45 minutes from start to finish, with minimal need for special tools or fancy ingredients.
+They’re great for breakfast on a crisp autumn morning, as an afternoon snack paired with a mug of coffee, or added to a bread basket for brunch.

 - Spices – You’ll need ground cinnamon, ground ginger, ground cardamom, ground nutmeg, and ground cloves, plus fine sea salt, to create the perfect blend of pumpkin spice.
+You can also replace the individual spices with an equal amount of homemade or store-bought pumpkin pie spice.

 - Pumpkin Spice Flavoring or Ginger Oil – While optional, a small amount of pumpkin spice or ginger oil adds a big amount of fall flavor.
 If you don’t have either of these on hand, you can use vanilla bean paste (or extract) instead.